KugaMaxx/tmp-smoke/Python/examples/fds-convertor/README.md

 # FDS Convertor

 This is an example to teach you how to convert `.fds` data to the project-required dataset.

 ## TODO

 ### Prepare FDS files

-首先，需要准备几个 different fire location的场景，which we called them the basic cases.
+首先，需要准备几个 different fire location 的场景，which we called them the basic cases.
 Take a simple cube as an example, your `.fds` file may include the following lines:

 ```
 &HEAD CHID='cube'/